Replit vs GitHub Codespaces: The complete comparison guide

 Winner: Replit

-While GitHub Codespaces offers powerful VS Code integration and configurable compute resources, Replit’s real-time collaboration has the advantage in complete workflow integration because it combines development, deployment, and hosting in a single platform.
+While GitHub Codespaces offers powerful VS Code integration and configurable compute resources, Replit's complete workflow integration has the advantage because it combines development, deployment, and hosting in a single platform.
 You can go from idea to live application without switching tools or configuring external services.

 Your development environment defines how quickly you can start coding and how flexible your workflow feels.